FIWARE/tutorials.Historic-Context-Flume/README.md

 The `lastSuccess` should match the `lastNotification` date - if this is not the case then **Cygnus** is not receiving the subscription properly.
-Check that the host name and port are correct.
+Check that the hostname and port are correct.

 Finally, check that the `status` of the subscription is `active` - an expired subscription will not fire.

-## Mongo DB - Reading Data from a database
+## MongoDB - Reading Data from a database

-To read mongo-db data from the command-line, we will need access to the `mongo` tool run an interactive instance of the `mongo` image as shown to obtain a command-line prompt:
+To read MongoDB data from the command-line, we will need access to the `mongo` tool run an interactive instance of the `mongo` image as shown to obtain a command-line prompt: